 Note: Investing can be risky.
 Be sure to talk to a parent or guardian before making any investments.

 What are other ways I can invest?

 Investing isn’t just about buying stocks or putting your money in savings accounts.
-It can also mean buying items that will last longer over things you might only use for a little while.
-Here are a few examples - all of these are investments, too:
+It can also mean buying items that will last longer instead of ones you might only use for a little while.
+These types of investments include things like:

 - Using a water filter over buying single-use plastic bottles

-Now that you know the seven money moves any young person should make, it’s time to get started!
-Let us know what money moves you are starting with by texting #Hello to 33-55-77, and be sure to check out our other financial literacy resources!
+Now that you know the seven money moves young people should make, it’s time to get started!
+Let us know what money moves you are starting with by texting #Jobs to 33-55-77 (click here to have the text message set up for you), and be sure to check out our other money management resources!